squid-cache/squid-cache.github.io/SquidFaq/SecurityPitfalls.rst

 These ACLs control access to the Squid cache manager.
 The manager can do a lot of powerful things.
 Including shutting down your Squid, or displaying the configuration file, or displaying the current logged in users, or displaying your network layout.

-As you can imaging, allowing random internet visitors to see these details is not a good thing.
+As you can imagine, allowing random internet visitors to see these details is not a good thing.
 For this reason the '''very top''' access control in Squid limits manager access on only be available to the special localhost IP.

 {{{
 acl manger url_regex -i ^cache_object:// /squid-internal-mgr/